WebDevJ/reactJs_app/README.md

 * The event was poorly planed and you would of never went if you knew that ahead of time.

 * You really **love** what **NYC** has to offer but just can't seem to find that right event or even were to start looking.
-MeetUp.com can be **overwhelmed** with all those choices.
+MeetUp.com can be **overwhelming** with all those choices.
 It would be great if there was something that did all that guess work for you.

 * Most of all, you didn't have any one to go **with !** Would it not be great if you and your friends could remotely agree to go to an event?
 Or **Share a Great MeetUp** with the Community that no one has heard of.    **DON'T Worry We Got You!**
 ## My_NYC_Community_Events.APP